EmmanuelRd02/Drone_Package_Delivery/README.md

   5. Once we have upload the code we are ready to start the simulation and analyse the simulator and end the simulation, we can edit the coordinates for changing the trajectories.

 ## Results
-On the next video we can see the simulation that we already have done with the trajectories that the DPD_Code already have, the simulation time is a bit longer so you can put another velocity.
+On the next video we can see the simulation that we already have done with the trajectories that the drone code already have, the simulation time is a bit longer so you can put another velocity.

 https://winliveudlap-my.sharepoint.com/:f:/r/personal/kevin_vazquezcs_udlap_mx/Documents/SELECTED%20THEMES%20I?csf=1&web=1&e=MgM256